GitBrincie212/GitBrincie212/README.md

 <p align="center">I just make computers go *beep* *boop* to produce silly projects</p><br><br>

-Im a professenial developer(certified idiot, ofc joking) and i specalise in general software development and frontend development.
+Im a professenial developer (certified idiot) and i specalise in general software development and frontend development.
 I mostly work on some random silly projects but sometimes i do tackle large complex ones.
 I try my best to make each of my products i produce as masterfully crafted as i can<br>

 - ✨ Personal Fun Fact: Huge fan of Dead Cells, Titanfall 2, Risk Of Rain 2 and ULTRAKILL<br>
 - 🔭 Working on: Mascal (a programming language)